 - URI of the page on which the event occurred

-- Exact position of the object on which the action took place (sidebar, footer)
+- The exact position of the object on which the action took place (sidebar, footer)

 - Color of the object on which the action took place

-- Exact name of the object on which the event occurred
+- The exact name of the object on which the event occurred

 opt_value can be used for whatever metric you want, as long as it’s a positive number.